- There are various interpretations of what a mobile CMS is, as well as the technical requirements each of them has.

 - It should support agile teams to deliver projects faster, allowing editorial and development teams to work in parallel.

-- Considering the escalating consumption of content globally, a true mobile CMS should support localisation and multiple mobile frameworks.
+- Considering the escalating consumption of content globally, a true mobile CMS should support localization and multiple mobile frameworks.

 To address these requirements, the concept of a headless content management system was developed.
 A headless CMS is defined by the following characteristics: